Tuesday 6:30 PM Matches Canceled

 Logging in to the Clayton Bocce Website

 Website access control systems can be quite complicated: userids, passwords, secret questions, password resets, two-factor authentication and more.
 For the ClaytonBocce.org website we decided not to include another access control system; instead we will use well known existing systems.
-If you are issued a ClaytonBocce.org account, you will need to have a Facebook, Google, or Microsoft account, and you will login using your Facebook, Google, or Microsoft userid and password.
+If you are issued a ClaytonBocce.org account, you will need to have a Google or Facebook account, and you will login using your Google or Facebook userid and password.
+The technical term for this is Federated Login.
 We did this for two reasons:

-1. These three providers have full-featured, robust, and secure access control systems.
+1. These two providers have full-featured, robust, and secure access control systems.

 How it Works